Find out how to create these essential compliance features by checking out different cookie banner examples.

 See below for two examples of implied consent banner solutions.
 The first example complies with the GDPR while the second does not.

 1. Coventry University’s GDPR-Compliant Implied Consent Cookie Notice Banner

 The UK’s Coventry University is GDPR-compliant because it has a footer banner that uses clear wording to inform users about necessary cookies.

 Their footer says that the site uses “necessary cookies to make our site work” and that they’d like to “set additional cookies” for the reasons listed above.
 Users can click to view the site’s Cookie notice, manage their cookie choices, reject additional chookies, or accept additional cookies.

-2. Adidas’ GDPR-Noncompliant Implied Consent Cookie Consent Banner
+2. Adidas’ GDPR-Noncompliant Implied Consent Cookie Notice Banner

 In contrast to Coventry University, Adidas assumes you have consented to cookies if you continue to interact with the website.

 When users first visit the Adidas UK site, they’re met with a banner at the bottom of the page that says “by continuing to use our site, you consent to use our cookies.”